Pistonite/celer/docs/src/route/hello-world.md

 # Hello, World!
-In this section, we will create a minimal working route in Celer using the [Editor](scheme://celer.placeholder.domain/edit)
+In this section, we will create a minimal working route in Celer using the <HardLink text="Editor" link="/edit" />.
 :::tip
 "Hello, World!" is the computer equivalent of a baby's first words.
 When someone's learning how to tell a computer what to do, which is what programming is all about, the first step is often to get the computer to say "Hello, World!"
 It's a way to make sure that everything is set up correctly before diving into more complex stuff. *-- ChatGPT*
 :::